On this page

 The duty to notify posted workers is applicable from 1 March 2020.

 Duty to notify after Brexit

-The UK has left the European Union.
-This means that as of 1 January 2021 the UK is considered a third country.
-The EU regulations no longer apply to the UK.
-This also means employers based in the UK should no longer notify postings through the notification portal.
-You should use the existing options for posting of non-EU citizens.
-Are you an employer from the European Economic Area (EEA) or Switzerland who brings British workers to do temporary work in the Netherlands?
-Then you still have the duty to notify after Brexit.
+If you are a UK-based employer you no longer notify postings through the notification portal.
+You use the existing options for posting of non-EU citizens instead.
+If you are an employer from the European Economic Area (EEA) or Switzerland bringing British workers to do temporary work in the Netherlands, you still have the duty to notify.